 Need Help?
 Contact a New York City Wage and Hour Lawyer Today

 New York City has long been at the forefront of promoting employee rights.
 It is up to you to stand up and take action if your employer is not complying with the law.
-If you need advice or assistance from a qualified New York employment law attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, at 646.760.6493 today.
+If you need advice or assistance from a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., at 646.760.6493 today.